angular/angular-cli/docs/documentation/1-x/home.md

 NOTE: this documentation is for Angular CLI 1.x.
 For Angular CLI 6 go [here](home) instead.

 ### Overview
-The Angular CLI is a tool to initialize, develop, scaffold  and maintain [Angular](https://angular.io) applications
+The Angular CLI is a tool to initialize, develop, scaffold  and maintain [Angular](https://angular.io) applications.

 ### Getting Started
 To install the Angular CLI: